In-Home Supportive Services

 How Does A Person Apply?

 In addition, all new IHSS consumer applicants are required to obtain a licensed healthcare professional’s written certification that he or she needs assistance with some activities of daily living to remain safely at home, before services will be approved.
 A licensed healthcare professional could be a physician, physician’s assistant, regional center clinician or clinician supervisor, occupational therapist, physical therapist, psychiatrist, psychologist, optometrist, ophthalmologist or a public health nurse.
 The written certification should be submitted to the county by using the IHSS Medical Certification Form (SOC 873), which should be given to the applicant by their social worker.
-It can also be downloaded here:
+It can also be downloaded here or by clicking on the PDF icon below:

 In cases where the consumer applicant is being discharged from a hospital or nursing home, services may be approved prior to receipt of the certification.